wutong16/Adversarial_Long-Tail/README.md

 ```

 #### Pre-trained models
-We provide the [pre-trained models]((https://drive.google.com/drive/folders/1gOsY10_FbTSfwc3xa_utnSL00OCcJb7Q?usp=sharing)) for our methods above.
+We provide the [pre-trained models](https://drive.google.com/drive/folders/1gOsY10_FbTSfwc3xa_utnSL00OCcJb7Q?usp=sharing) for our methods above.
-Download and extract them to the `./checkpoints` directory, and produce the results with `eval.yaml` in the corresponding folder by running:
+Download and extract them to the `./checkpoints` directory, and produce the results with `eval.yaml` in the corresponding folders by running:
 ```
 python test.py checkpoints/<folder-name-of-the-pretrained-model>/eval.yaml -a ALL
 ```